 Indicators of progression

-The indicators of progression unpack the achievement objectives for each level of the curriculum, describing the knowledge, skills, and understandings that students should be demonstrating when achieving at the specified level.
+The indicators of progression unpack the achievement objectives for each level of the curriculum.
+They describe the knowledge, skills, and understandings students should be demonstrating when achieving at the specified level.
 Indicators of progression are provided for:

 - each of the eight components within the technology curriculum (at levels 1–8)